Skip to main content Skip to secondary navigation

 No, any course offered for variable units must be taken for a minimum of 3 units (except CE) to earn Ways credit, and taken for a letter grade.

-You cannot take a cross-listed course and have it count for an additional Way, either same Way type (e.g., two AII) or for a second Way in a dual-certified course (e.g., AII and ED).
+You cannot take a UG cross-listed course and have it count for an additional Way, either same Way type (e.g., two AII) or for a second Way in a dual-certified course (e.g., AII and ED).
+GR cross listed courses are not eligible for Ways certification.

-No, frosh year is a time to explore new experiences and courses although you might note courses that are Ways-certified.
-Most COLLEGE (and Thinking Matters) courses, many Introductory Seminar courses, and some courses in your major are Ways-certified.
+No, frosh year is a time to explore new experiences and courses although many courses may be Ways-certified.
+Most COLLEGE courses, many Introductory Seminar courses, and some courses in your major are Ways-certified.
 You may want to start mapping out your Ways course-taking during winter or spring of your sophomore year.

 Yes, many courses can count for both Ways and other general education requirements.
 Check out the About page for more details on what courses may double count, such as COLLEGE.
 Some courses in your major may also count for Ways.